-To continue to support and co-operate with the Office of Public Works in measures set out in the relevant Flood Risk Management Plan.
+To continue to support and co-operate with the Office of Public Works in delivering the relevant Catchment-Based Flood Risk Assessment and Management Programme.

-To support and facilitate the delivery of flood alleviation schemes in South Dublin County, including the schemes listed, in as environmentally sensitive a way as possible and to ensure that zoning or development proposals do not impede or prevent the progression of these measures:
+To support and facilitate the delivery of flood alleviation schemes in South Dublin County, including the following schemes:

-- → Poddle Flood Alleviation Scheme;
+- → Poddle Flood Alleviation Scheme.

-- → Camac Flood Alleviation Scheme;
+- → Camac Flood Alleviation Scheme.

-- → Whitechurch Flood Alleviation Scheme;

-- → Lucan to Chapelizod Flood Alleviation Scheme.
+- > Whitechurch Flood Alleviation Scheme.